shoaibhassancs/crime-data-analysis-and-hotspot-detection/README.md

 ---

 ### 3️⃣ Trend Mining
-Trend analysis is performed to analyze crime patterns over time, including:
+Trend analysis was performed to uncover temporal crime patterns:

-- Crime frequency by day of the week
-- Crime occurrence by hour of the day
+- **Crime Frequency by Day of the Week**: Revealed which weekdays have higher incidents.
+- **Monthly Crime Trends**: Identified seasonal patterns within each year.
-- Monthly or seasonal crime trends
+- **Yearly Crime Trends**: highlighted increasing or decreasing trends over the years.

-These trends help identify peak crime periods.
+- **Month vs Year Heatmap**: → provided a detailed view of crime distribution across.
+- **Top Crime Types**: highlighted the most frequent crimes in Karachi.

+These insights help authorities prioritize interventions based on both **time** and **crime type**.

 ---